aiekick/NoodlesPlate/README.md

 Some cMake version need Build mode define via the directive CMAKE_BUILD_TYPE or via --Config when we launch the build.
 This is why i put the boths possibilities

+## On Windows :

+You need to have the opengl library installed

 ## On Linux :

 You need many lib : (X11, xrandr, xinerama, xcursor, mesa)